vipul2802/o365hq.com/content/services/SharePoint Online - Migration from File Share As-Is.md

 ### Prerequisites

--   You must have an Office 365 tenant with SharePoint Online licenses
+-   You must have a Microsoft 365 tenant with SharePoint Online licenses
 -   You must have admin access to SharePoint Online
 -   You must have a file server connected to the Internet